 I have two children.

-I rarely have time to eat a banana, let alone set up the scene for the perfect shot.
+I rarely have time to eat a banana, let alone set up the scene for the perfect travel shot.

 In fact, many times I am taking photos one-handed while carrying Savannah and trying to stop her from pressing the buttons.